thiagocrepaldi/DLfs/README.md

 Deep Learning From Scratch is a tool that creates a Docker image with the most used frameworks and libraries used by PyTorch and ONNX Runtime engineers at Microsoft.
+It can also be used to update an existing environment by replacing installed packages by their compiled from source versions.

-The following projects are compiled from source:
+The following projects can compiled from source:

 * [Detectron2](https://github.com/facebookresearch/detectron2)
   * Source-code at /opt/detectron2